MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/development-environments.md

 ---
-title: "CoE ALM Accelerator for Power Platform developer environments"
+title: "CoE ALM Accelerator for Power Platform developer environments (Deprecated)"
 description: "Summary of how to add a maker development environment to the ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS